Referrals & Rebates - Medicare, Private Health & NDIS

 Where a valid referral is not provided, before the commencement of the appointment, the service is invoiced and then claimed against the applicable “un-referred item” and in most cases a smaller rebate can be claimed.

-To avoid difficulties, validity issues and disappointment, families are urged to ensure that a current referral has been provided at least 7 days prior to the commencement of the appointment or as soon as it is issued.
-We strongly prefer and recommend that referrals be provided at the time of booking.
+To avoid difficulties, validity issues, and disappointment, families are urged to ensure that a current referral has been provided at least 7 days prior to the appointment's commencement, or as soon as it is issued.

 The Referral Letter-Key Requirements: